Skip to content

 The EWA will continually monitor the support they offer to candidates in line with any additional needs as they arise.

-3.6 Handling of candidate complaints in line with the SQA requirements
+3.6 Handling of candidate complaints in line with the QS requirements

 The EWA values all feedback– both positive and negative.
 Feedback from candidates allows us to continually evaluate our performance and helps to inform quality improvements.

-All candidates will automatically be sent a request for feedback through the Feefo.
+All candidates will automatically be sent a request for feedback upon completion of the course.

 All candidates will be able to email Kirsty at any point, before, during or after the course, to mention any feedback they feel relevant or wish to discuss.

-As a new Academy feedback is paramount to our success to ensure that we reach the highest standards with candidate satisfaction with the organization, quality and professionalism of the course.
+As a small Academy, feedback is paramount to our success to ensure that we reach the highest standards with candidate satisfaction with the organization, quality and professionalism of the course.

 This complaints procedure is not to be used for challenging assessment decisions, please refer to the Centre Appeals procedure - section 1.5 in the EWA Policies and Procedure Handbook.